 A Space for Lismore.
-St. Carthage Hall 2020
+St. Carthage Hall, Photograph Deirdre O'Mahony 2020

-The group met weekly producing a large map, A Model Forest, as a way of capturing their hopes for forestry in the area for the future.
-Individual interests - the forest floor, bat colonies, prehistoric natural forest traces, forest policy research, visual notebooks and material responses in clay can be seen in the different works produced for the exhibition.
+The group met weekly, and one outcome - a large collaborative map, A Model Forest, was a way of capturing their hopes for forestry in the area for the future.
+The map was at the heart of the exhibition installation, alongside artworks reflecting individual interests - the forest floor, bat colonies, prehistoric natural forest traces, forest policy research, visual notebooks and material responses in clay.